PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Three1.md

 Tom wondered what an innkeeper was.
 She built an imaginary picture of a large man.
 He had a solid club and a serious agenda.
 She did not want to get the attention of the innkeeper.
 So she did as The Tailor suggested; stopped and waited.
 Kim seemed to have reached the same conclusion.

 The Tailor opened the door erupting layers of noise.
 And the smell of warm food.
 There was bread and gravy in there.
 And now aware of an intense hunger, which encouraged a curiosity to peek inside.
-However, these instincts battled against her image of the innkeeper.
+However, these instincts battled against the image of the innkeeper.

 The door opened, this time a waft of gravy with the sound of laughter.
 The Tailor had returned.
-“We can stay in the stables tonight,” he reported cheerfully. “it’s this way, follow me.”, and they followed him to around the other side of the inn.
+“We can stay in the stables tonight,” he reported cheerfully, “it’s this way, follow me.”, and they followed him to around the other side of the inn.

 The stable door swung open easily (and surprisingly silently).
 Inside was a large space offering fresh hay, but no trace of horses.
 Not a scent.